.257 Weatherby Magnum

 The .257 Weatherby Magnum is a .257 caliber (6.53 mm) belted bottlenecked cartridge.
 It is one of the original standard length magnums developed by shortening the .375 H&H Magnum case to approx. 2.5 in.
-Of the cartridges developed by Roy Weatherby, the .257 Weatherby Magnum was known to have been his favorite, and the cartridge currently ranks third in Weatherby cartridge sales, after the .30-378 Weatherby Magnum and the .300 Weatherby Magnum.
+Of the cartridges developed by Roy Weatherby, the .257 Weatherby Magnum was his favorite.
+Today, the cartridge ranks third in Weatherby sales, after the .30-378 Weatherby Magnum and the .300 Weatherby Magnum.

-The .257 Weatherby Magnum is capable of firing a 115 gr Nosler Ballistic Tip bullet at 3400. ft/s generating 2952 ftlbf of energy which is comparable to factory loadings of the .30-06 Springfield and the .35 Whelen in terms of energy.
+The .257 Weatherby Magnum can fire a 115 gr Nosler Ballistic Tip bullet at 3400. ft/s generating 2952 ftlbf of energy which is comparable to factory loadings of the .30-06 Springfield and the .35 Whelen in terms of energy.

-Discrepancies between the metric and U.S. diameters of the bullet may cause some confusion.
+Discrepancies between the metric and U.S. diameters of the bullet may cause confusion.
 A .257 bullet has a metric bullet diameter of 6.53 mm.
 However, in Europe cartridge designation nomenclature for a large part relies on the bore diameter.
 As the bore diameter of the .257 Weatherby Magnum is .250 inches this would make it a 6.35 mm caliber cartridge which uses 6.5 mm bullets (not to be confused with 6.5 mm caliber cartridges which use 6.7 mm/.264" bullets).